 Then we would expect text segments a and e to be processed using the Spanish table, segments b and d to be processed using the English (Unified) (UEB) table, and segment c to be processed using the International Phonetic Alphabet (IPA) table.

 When any table switch occurs, whether by [lnb~X] or [lnb], the effects of any persistent translation codes, such as grade switches or "technical notation" declarations, are terminated.
 The default states for the table that takes control after the [lnb~X] or [lnb] are put into effect, even if those states were altered when that same table was in control for some earlier segment in the same file.

-The table designator codes, alphabetically by code, are listed below.
-Note that the first three letters correspond to the ISO 639-3 language code, where appropriate.
+You can find the table designator codes, alphabetically by language name, by following the link below.
+Note that the first three letters of the table designator correspond to the ISO 639-3 language code, where appropriate.
 In some cases, a hyphen and additional letter(s) serve to distinguish tables for different codes serving the same language, or historical codes that remain temporarily available for compatibility purposes:

-For a full list of languages in alphabetical order, complete with Table Designators, please click here.
+For the full list of languages in alphabetical order, complete with table designators, click here.